Greenville Recreation Area

 Directions

-Located 1 mile south of Greenville, Missouri on Highway 67.
-From St. Louis, take I-55 south to Highway 67 south for approximately 88 miles to Greenville, then continue south 1 mile and look for signs.
-From Poplar Bluff, take Highway 67 north about 29 miles and look for signs.
-For GPS, search for Greenville Recreation Area in Greenville, Missouri.
+From St. Louis, take I-55 south to Highway 67 south to Greenville.
+Continue south about 1 mile and follow signs.
+From Poplar Bluff, take Highway 67 north about 29 miles and follow signs.

 Amenities